The 20 Best Familial Periodic Paralysis Doctors in Italy

 Milan, IT

-Sabrina Lucchiari practices in Milan, Italy.
+Sabrina Lucchiari practices practicing medicine in Milan, Italy.
 Ms. Lucchiari is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Amyotonia Congenita, Myotonia Congenita, Paramyotonia Congenita, and Potassium-Aggravated Myotonia.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Amyotonia Congenita, Myotonia Congenita, Paramyotonia Congenita, and Potassium-Aggravated Myotonia.

 Advanced in Familial Periodic Paralysis